ucb-bar/chipyard/docs/Advanced-Concepts/Debugging-BOOM.rst

 Debugging BOOM
 ======================

-In addition to the default debugging techniques specified in :ref:`Debugging RTL`, single-core BOOM designs can utilize the Dromajo co-simulator (see :ref:`Dromajo`) to verify functionality.
+In addition to the default debugging techniques specified in :ref:`Advanced-Concepts/Debugging-RTL:Debugging RTL`, single-core BOOM designs can utilize the Dromajo co-simulator (see :ref:`Tools/Dromajo:Dromajo`) to verify functionality.

 .. warning:: Dromajo currently only works in single-core BOOM systems without accelerators.